SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Joining-Forming-Network/Module4.md

 Creating the project and configuration is similar to the Light application.
 The Switch application is also based on the "ZigBeeMinimal" sample application, therefore:
 1. Repeat the step 1-4 of chapter Create Light application, except name the project to "Zigbee_Switch_ZR".
 2. Open the .slcp file of the project.
  - Go to  Configuration Tools  tab, open the Zigbee Cluster Configurator and choose HA On/Off Switch(0x0000) device template.
+Install the clusters that have a yellow warning sign.
+The Enabled Clusters filter can be used to identify the required clusters easily.
  - Go to Software Components tab and search for Zigbee Device Config select the Router device type from the dropdown menu.
   - Go to Software Components tab and double check the below components are installed:
    - Debug Print